EdApp is now SC Training. Learn more

 2. Conducting training and drills

 Having an evacuation plan alone isn’t enough as workers should also know how to execute it when the time comes that it’s needed.
-By conducting training, you can make them familiar with the routes and strategies when evacuating in different situations or shelter-in-place structures until it’s safe to evacuate.
-Afterward, you can hold drills, such as a fire or evacuation drill, for the workers to give them a feel of what happens in an emergency situation and ti know what they should and should not do, such as riding elevators.
+By conducting drills like fire training, chemical spill response, and gas leak simulations, you can make them familiar with the procedures when evacuating in different situations or shelter-in-place structures until it’s safe to evacuate.

 3. Assisting people during evacuation